bacoords/block-locking-plugin/readme.md

 ## Features

-## "Uses Advanced Editing Lock" Group Block Inspector Control
+## "Uses Advanced Editing Lock" Block Setting

-Group blocks can opt into "advanced editing lock" by checking the "Uses Advanced Editing Lock" toggle in the Advanced Inspector Controls.
-This will allow you to lock the structure of the group block, but still allow you to edit the content itself.
+Group and cover blocks can opt into "advanced editing lock" by checking the "Uses Advanced Editing Lock" toggle in the Advanced Inspector Controls.
+This will allow you to lock the structure of the group/group block, but still allow you to edit the content itself.

+## "Repeater" Block Setting (disabled - broken since 6.6?)

+Button and List blocks can enable a "repeater" setting in the Advanced Inspector Controls.
+This will allow you to duplicate/remove individual buttons and list items while inside the "Basic" mode.

 ## "Advanced" Lock Toggle in Toolbar